pydata/patsy/doc/formulas.rst

-The formula language is actually fairly simple once you get the hang of it, but if you're ever in doubt as to what some construction means, you can always ask Charlton how it expands.
+The formula language is actually fairly simple once you get the hang of it, but if you're ever in doubt as to what some construction means, you can always ask Patsy how it expands.

 Here's some code to try out at the Python prompt to get started::

-  from charlton import EvalEnvironment, ModelDesc
+  from patsy import EvalEnvironment, ModelDesc
   # This captures the current Python environment.
 If a factor refers
   # to a variable that doesn't exist in the data (like np.log) then it
   # will be looked for here.